MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/README.md

 One web server appoach is Wordpress style - generate HTML from templates and use a database for fetching and store user data.

 Another approach is create an API which processes web requests and return serves JSON data for use by a web frontend or mobile apps.

+### Typing

+Some detailed notes on _typing_ in the languages itself.

+Python is a **dynamically** typed language.
+This means that a variable can change data types (though this can cause headaches when catching bugs, so adding type checking is useful).

+It is also a **strongly** typed language.
+Youu do not need to specify the data type of a variable explicily as it can be inferred - this check is done at runtime, unlike languages like _Java_ and _C++_ which check types at a compile time.

+Since Python is dynamically typed, some people incorrectly think Python is weakly typed.
+But it is strongly typed - if you add an `int` and `str` together or try run a `str` method on an `int` object, you will get an error.
+Contrast with JavaScript which is "weakly typed" or "untyped" such that `1 + '1'` is allowed and `'11'`.
+Resource on [types](https://hackernoon.com/actually-understand-statically-dynamically-strongly-weakly-typed-languages-axbpi3za2).

+Fortunately, Python allows groups of data types - for example, to get the count of elements you run `len(iterable)` where the iterable could be a `str` or `list` for example.

+Extract from Typing heading on [Wikipedia page](https://en.wikipedia.org/wiki/Python_(programming_language)):

+> Python uses duck typing and has typed objects but untyped variable names.
+Type constraints are not checked at compile time; rather, operations on an object may fail, signifying that the given object is not of a suitable type.
+Despite being dynamically typed, Python is strongly typed, forbidding operations that are not well-defined (for example, adding a number to a string) rather than silently attempting to make sense of them.

 ## Resources